 Franklin University Switzerland recognizes the value and potential of personal publishing in the media and on the Internet.
-However, it is an expectation of Franklin University Switzerland that all members of the Franklin community will not use the name of the University, logo, or mascot in media content that is considered to be in conflict with the policies and regulations of the institution.
+However, Franklin University Switzerland expects that all members of the Franklin community will not use the name of the University, logo, or mascot in media content that is considered to be in conflict with the policies and regulations of the institution.
 This policy applies to any social networking or online account.
 A student in violation with this policy is subject to disciplinary action.